kunalkanojia/kunalkanojia.github.io/_posts/2016-08-14-java-scala-concurrency.markdown

 As of last year I would be happy with the above code.
 It has minimal boiler plate, I use some of the fancy Java 8 features and now its doing the tasks concurrently so performance is also good.

 But not today, Scala has spoilt me.
-I dont want to write so much code just to make it concurrent.
+I don't want to write so much code just to make it concurrent.

 ### Solution 3 - Scala Futures FTW!